elviejo79/elviejo79.github.io/2023-12Dic-13-DevolopingAnIbisYamlLanguage/docsraw/index.md

         - it already uses the characters (-) that I want to use for my language ?
 How can you solve that?
                 * use complete word + == pros, - == cons, & == id, * == reference
+        !
+Deal: this is te option I'm going to use
+            ? how?
+                * create json-schema that forces correct use symbols
+                * use an editor like vscode, lapce, doomemacs that have auto complete.
+                * find a graphvusalization tool, and produce the json that it uses.
+                * use watch in the filesystem so that the graphvisualization gets updated automatically.
 ```